 CCCBL continues to employ 5,800 CCRC employees and is responsible for all Coca-Cola bottling and distribution operations across Canada, including the operation of five production facilities and over fifty sales and distribution centres.
 CCCBL will continue to offer a wide variety of beverages, including some of the most popular brands in Canada such as Coca-Cola®, Diet Coke®, Coca-Cola® Zero Sugar, Coca-Cola Life™, Sprite®, Fanta®, Barq’s®, NESTEA®, POWERADE®, Minute Maid®, DASANI® and vitaminwater®; and its partner brands Canada Dry®, Monster Energy®, evian®, and A&W®.

-Blake, Cassels & Graydon LLP provided tax advice to The Coca-Cola Company in connection with the Transaction, with a team led by Jeffrey Shafer, and including Zvi Halpern-Shavim.
-McMillan LLP provided competition law advice to The Coca-Cola Company in connection with the Transaction.
+Blake, Cassels & Graydon LLP provided Tax advice to The Coca-Cola Company in connection with the Transaction, with a team led by Jeffrey Shafer, and including Zvi Halpern-Shavim.
+McMillan LLP provided Competition law advice to The Coca-Cola Company in connection with the Transaction.
 The McMillan team was led by Casey Halladay and included Neil Campbell and William Wu.
-Bennett Jones LLP provided real estate, environmental, employment and pensions and benefits advice to The Coca-Cola Company, with a team that included Leonard Griffiths (environmental), Jane Helmstadter and Alla Segal (real estate), Susan Seller (pensions and benefits) and Carl Cunningham (employment).
+Cassels Brock & Blackwell LLP provided Regulatory, Environmental, Real Estate, Employment, Trade and Licensing advice, with a team that included Chandimal Nicholas, Alison Manzer and Richard Ngo (regulatory/licensing), Signe Leisk, Adrianna Pilkington and Meghan Rourke (environmental and real estate), Laurie Jessome and Caitlin Russel (employment) and Brenda Swick (international trade).
+Bennett Jones LLP with a team comprising Leonard Griffiths (environmental), Jane Helmstadter and Alla Segal (real estate), Susan Seller (pensions and benefits) and Carl Cunningham (employment) also advised.

 CCCBL was represented internally by Gennady Ferenbok, Vice President Legal, Kilmer Group, and Shellie Clausen, General Counsel, Heartland Coca-Cola Bottling Company, LLC, and externally by Goodmans LLP.
 The Goodmans team was led by Neil Sheehy and Kirk Rauliuk, and included Laura Magisano and Bryan Flatt (corporate/M&A), Ken Herlin, Tyler D’Angelo and Lisa Hawker (real estate), Jeffrey Citron, Christopher Payne and Danielle Knight (finance), Alan Bowman and Michael Royal (tax), Michael Koch (competition), John Alton (pensions and benefits) and Kate Lyons (environmental).